gunn/ember-auto/README.md

 ## How Does it Work?
-First you make a function an auto property by wrapping it with `Ember.auto`, or by calling `.auto()` on it.

-Then Ember Auto works by reading the arguments from the function definition to figure out how to pass properties in.
+Ember Auto works by reading the arguments from the function definition to figure out how to pass properties in.
 There are two main ways it decides what properties:

 ### Implicitly
-If all the properties are fields on the object, Ember auto can use the argument names:
+If all the properties are fields on the object, Ember Auto can just use the argument names:
 ```javascript
 var Person = Em.Object.extend({
   first: "Richard",